|Rosetta 3.2 Release Manual|

 -enzdes:chi_min optional but recommended. allows the dihedrals of the catalytic residues to move during the minimization

-NOTE: running this part of the calculation does not make sense if no cstfile is specified (i.e. no catalytic residues are declared ).
+NOTE: Running this part of the calculation does not make sense if no cstfile is specified (i.e. no catalytic residues are declared ).
 If this stage is invoked without existing catalytic constraints, it might lead to the ligand being ejected from the active site, because there are no catalytic constraints that hold it there and the force field used in this stage is dominated by repulsive interactions.
-Further, to prevent the backbone of the active site to move considerably during this stage, the backbone Calphas are constrained to within 0.5A of their original positions.
+Further, to prevent the backbone of the active site to move considerably during the gradient-based minimization, the backbone Calphas are constrained to within 0.5A of their original positions.